View Mike's Photography site

 TROPICAL WEATHER DISCUSSION

-Tropical Weather Discussion NWS National Hurricane Center Miami FL 0605 UTC Thu Nov 21 2024 Tropical Weather Discussion for North America, Central America Gulf of Mexico, Caribbean Sea, northern sections of South America, and Atlantic Ocean to the African coast from the Equator to 31N.
+Update NWS National Hurricane Center Miami FL 0615 UTC Sat Dec 14 2024 Tropical Weather Discussion for North America, Central America Gulf of Mexico, Caribbean Sea, northern sections of South America, and Atlantic Ocean to the African coast from the Equator to 31N.
 The following information is based on satellite imagery, weather observations, radar and meteorological analysis.
 Based on 0000 UTC surface analysis and satellite imagery through 0500 UTC.
+Updated information on Meteo-France Marine Zones

 SPECIAL FEATURES